Answers to some Frequently Asked Questions

 What if I’m shy about having my work critiqued?

 Everybody’s a little nervous at first.
 But if anything, people tend to err on the side of praise starting out, so you are guaranteed to hear a lot of good things about your writing.
 Part of what you’ll learn in the workshop is how to give your fellow writers useful feedback on what’s working and what isn’t in their piece.
 Learning how to be a better critiquer will make you a better a writer.

 Why do you recommend taking more than one workshop at each level?

+Our syllabi are designed to cover the target techniques and learning objectives for each level over the course of two eight week terms.
 On average most writers take three workshops at each level, but everyone is different.
-Some writers—for example those with more experience or a degree in literature—may be ready to move from Level I to Level II after two terms.
+Some writers—for example those with more experience or a degree in literature—may be ready to move up sooner.
 Others may feel they benefit from up to four terms to really master the techniques and get the hang of critiquing.
 No matter how many terms you take at each level, we take care that you never get the same exercise twice—each term there’s all new material to inspire you.